 |The inside of the root of the aptly named Bloodroot, Sanguinaria, with a stain on my finger.|

 The plant's chemical properties made for various medicinal practices as well.
-It has been utilized especially for blood disorders, menses, during childbirth, and to cause abortions, often due to the belief that its red color somehow signaled these uses (a concept called the Doctrine of Signatures, that a sign was provided on the plant by a higher power as to what the plant could treat).
+It has been utilized especially for blood disorders, menses, during childbirth, and to cause abortions, often due to the belief that its blood-red color somehow signaled these uses (a concept called the Doctrine of Signatures, that a sign was provided on a plant by a higher power as to what the plant could treat).
 Bloodroot has also been used for rheumatism, as a fever reducer, vomit inducer, cough suppressant, to kill ringworms, rid warts, and to treat fungal infections.
 The Abnaki people even used it to cause abortions in horses.
 During the Civil War, Southern doctor Francis Porcher was tasked with finding substitute plants to use for items no longer available due to Northern blockades.
 The Confederacy listed Bloodroot as part of their ethnobotanical arsenal for many breathing disorders and to induce vomiting, among other applications.
 It was also officially listed in the U.S. Pharmacopea up until 1926 for its pharmaceutical properties.
 At one point, anti plaque fighting properties were discovered and approved by the American Dental Association in 1983, it even became the main ingredient in Viadent Toothpaste.

 |Bloodroot flowers up close at their peak|

 Now a days, few people use Bloodroot for much of anything except to admire its fleeting beauty.
 In fact, it is easy to overlook except in the early spring when its white flowers make their appearance for the briefest of time.
 So get out there and enjoy them while they last.